 Operationally focused on the Company’s Eagle Ford position located in three distinct regions across eleven Texas counties

-Our operational focus is on our Eagle Ford position located in eleven Texas counties, and our properties in the Eagle Ford are divided into three distinct regions: Western Eagle Ford (Dimmit, La Salle and Frio Counties), Central Eagle Ford (Gonzales, Karnes, Fayette, Wilson, DeWitt and Lavaca Counties) and Eastern Eagle Ford (Brazos and Robertson Counties).
-As of December 31, 2019, we operated 84% of our Eagle Ford Position, 93% of our net acreage was held by production.
+Our primary operational focus is on our Eagle Ford position in eleven Texas counties, and our properties in the Eagle Ford are divided into three distinct regions: the Western Eagle Ford (comprised of Dimmit, La Salle and Frio Counties), Central Eagle Ford (comprised of Gonzales, Karnes, Fayette, Wilson, DeWitt and Lavaca Counties) and Eastern Eagle Ford (comprised of Brazos and Robertson Counties).
+As of December 31, 2020, we operated 97% of our Eagle Ford position and approximately 94% of our net acreage was held by production, or HBP.

 Our Eagle Ford properties had proved reserves of 82.7 MMBOE, of which 74% was crude oil and NGLs and 37% was proved developed producing, or PDP.
 The PV-10 of our proved reserves as of December 31, 2020 was $723.8 million using $55/bbl WTI and $2.75/mcf HH pricing (49% PDP).

-Third-party engineers have identified more than 264 gross horizontal drilling locations on our Eagle Ford acreage, of which 64% are expected to be drilled using lateral lengths of, or greater than, 7,000 feet and 89% are expected to be drilled using lateral lengths of, or greater than, 5,000 feet.
+Third-party engineers have identified 240 gross (134 net) horizontal drilling locations on our acreage, of which 66% are expected to be drilled using lateral lengths of or greater than 7,000 feet and 31% are expected to be drilled using lateral lengths of or greater than 10,000 feet.

 In the Eagle Ford, we are focused on geo-engineered completions where an integrated approach to drilling, completion, stimulation, and production of laterals is driving ongoing improvement in well results.
 We use vertical pilot logs to select geo-targets to optimize both reservoir and mechanical properties.
 We also apply an azimuthal gamma ray logging while drilling (LWD) tool to assist in geosteering, while multi-planar gamma ray data determines dip angle and direction in real time.